LTC Application Investigation Update

 Further, any requirement for letters of recommendation or any other stipulations that require others to be made aware of your application, GOAL considers to be a violation of Chapter 66; Section 10.

-Chapter 140; Section 131(g) …The application for such license shall be made in a standard form provided by the executive director of the criminal history systems board, which form shall require the applicant to affirmatively state under the pains and penalties of perjury that such applicant is not disqualified on any of the grounds enumerated above from being issued such license.
+Chapter 140; Section 131(g) …The application for such license shall be made in a standard form provided by the executive director of the Criminal Justice Information Services, which form shall require the applicant to affirmatively state under the pains and penalties of perjury that such applicant is not disqualified on any of the grounds enumerated above from being issued such license.

 Chapter 140; Section 131(k) ...
 Whoever knowingly issues a license in violation of this section shall be punished by a fine of not less than $500 nor more than $1,000 or by imprisonment for not less than six months nor more than two years in a jail or house of correction, or by both such fine and imprisonment.